apache/druid/docs/content/tutorials/tutorial-query.md

 ![Query autocomplete](../tutorials/img/tutorial-query-01.png "Query autocomplete")

 The console query view provides autocomplete together with inline function documentation.
-You can also configure extra context flags get sent with the query from the more options menu.
+You can also configure extra context flags to be sent with the query from the more options menu.

 ![Query options](../tutorials/img/tutorial-query-02.png "Query options")

-Note that the console will by default wrap your SQL queries in a limit so that you can issue queries like `SELECT * FROM wikipedia` with out much hesitation - you can turn off this behaviour.
+Note that the console will by default wrap your SQL queries in a limit so that you can issue queries like `SELECT * FROM wikipedia` without much hesitation - you can turn off this behaviour.

 ### Query SQL via dsql